Payload Plugins

 })

-export default createDevPage({ tests: [heroTest] }) // → the page: /dev/tests/hero
+export default createDevPage({ payload: getPayload({ config }), tests: devTests }) // → the page: /dev/tests/hero

-<DevToolbar tests={[heroTest]} /> // → the controls: open it, toggle versions
+<DevToolbar tests={devTests} /> // → the controls: open it, toggle versions

-Each test is one page.
+Each page test is one page.
 The toolbar's chips set a cookie that picks the version: click Bold, look; click Split, compare.

 app/(frontend)/layout.tsx

-const { header, footer } = await resolveDevChrome({ tests: devTests, header: <SiteHeader />, footer: <SiteFooter /> })
+const { header, footer } = await resolveDevChrome({

 In production resolveDevChrome returns exactly what you passed in (before touching cookies, so static optimization is unaffected).
 A variant that throws falls back to the real chrome.
+See The test harness for the full model.

 Plugin options